 Children: AT-name

 Content: List of the unique name for the assessment target in the different languages in which it is available (the same name used in the reference).
+The first name of the list should be the one assigned in its original language.

 Attributes: none